CleverCase/api_me/README.md

 ApiMe
 =========

+### A gem for building Rails RESTful Api's in Rails
-### Api Me provides a set of helpers to assist with building Restful API's in Ruby on Rails.
+ApiMe provides a set of helpers to assist with building Restful API's in Ruby on Rails.

 #### TODO